anderejd/rust-tools/README.md

 # rust-tools
-Minimal docker container wrapper for some tools that can't install or run on all my systems.
+A personal minimal docker container wrapper for some of the tools that can't install or run on all my systems.
+OpenSSL is not available on macOS for example, required by `cargo-edit`.